moonman369/Simple-Voting-Contract/README.md

 # Simple-Voting-Contract
-This is a voting smart contract built on solidity.
+This is a simple voting smart contract built using solidity.
+This contract is based on the famous `Ballot.sol` contract that is provided by `Remix IDE` as an example.